Custom Playbooks Workflow¶

 Extract all accessible data from a paired target.

-Requires an active Bluetooth pairing with the target.
+Requires an active Bluetooth pairing.

 duration: ~10 minutes